 It would be interesting to observe any bank try and beat that without charging an arm and leg for that type of service!

-The critics, who thought people like Elon Musk was crazy for inventing electrically powered battery motors to run engines and now trucks – are constantly are eating their shorts.
+The critics, who thought Elon Musk was crazy for inventing electrically powered battery motors to run engines and now trucks – are now eating their shorts.

-Not only did Tesla´s market capitalization trump that of Ford and recently BMW, but it also beat many petrol or diesel-powered vehicles in speed and performance, attractive looks and practicality – it has changed and is in the process shifting the motor industry.
+Not only did Tesla´s market capitalization beat that of Ford and recently BMW, but it also outperformed petro/diesel-powered vehicle companies.
+Outdoing them in speed and performance, attractive looks, and practicality – Tesla is changing the motor industry.

-Manufacturers like Volvo, Porsche have now rolled out their own hybrids cars and are looking to go the route of fully electric motors within a short matter of years.
+Manufacturers like Volvo, Porsche have now rolled out their own hybrids cars.
+They are looking to go the route of fully electric motors within a short matter of years.

-And while it is not all about the monetary gains, you can own the coins to use for transactions rather than for investment – or for both.
+And while it is not all about the monetary gains, you can own the coins to use for transactions rather than for investment.

 It will serve you better, in the long run, to get in the know of what is out there.

-Be wary and vigilant, as like with money and investment, there are sharks out there (offering all sorts of deals and on new platforms) to exploit unknowing technophobes looking to make a quick buck or two (thousand).
+Be wary and vigilant, as like with money and investment, there are sharks out there (offering deals).
+The aim is to exploit you and many other unknowing technophobes looking to make a quick buck or two from Crypto.

-Mining Cryptocurrencies (a past-time which is particularly conducive for gaming enthusiasts) and using them to benefit you quickly and securely is the way of a new digitized future.
+Mining Cryptocurrencies (is particularly conducive for gaming enthusiasts) and using them to benefit you quickly and securely in the way of a new digitized future.

-Some Internet pirates in desperation and looking to accumulate and cash in on digital currency such as Monero are even now using java-scripted mining devices (hidden behind ads and downloads) to steal power from unsuspecting web-page browsers.
+Some Internet pirates in desperation use anonymous digital currency such as Monero.
+They now use java-scripted mining devices (hidden behind ads) to drain hash power unsuspecting from your web-page browsers.